SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is an engineer and artist with a passion for platform engineering, machine learning, and building strong communities of practice.
+Siobhán is an engineer, writer and artist with a passion for platform engineering and building strong communities of practice.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies, spent several years working as a contemporary dancer